-On previous versions of AIX, the DHCP server updates the Dynamic DNS server by executing system() call to fork() and exec() the command defined in configuration file.
-Typically the command is /usr/sbin/dhcpaction or /usr/sbin/dhcpaction8.
-On AIX 4.3.3, the command /usr/sbin/nsupdate is upgraded to run as a daemon when it updates the dynamic DNS server.
-The daemon is an alternative to /usr/sbin/dhcpaction or /usr/sbin/dhcpaction8 commands and the DHCP server communicates with the daemon using sockets so that it does not have to execute system() call.
+On previous versions of AIX, the DHCP server updates the Dynamic DNS server by running the system() call to fork() and exec() the command defined in configuration file.
+Typically, the command is /usr/sbin/dhcpaction or /usr/sbin/dhcpaction8.
+With AIX Version 4.3.3, the command /usr/sbin/nsupdate command is upgraded to run as a daemon when it updates the dynamic DNS server.
+The daemon is an alternative to the /usr/sbin/dhcpaction or /usr/sbin/dhcpaction8 commands, and the DHCP server communicates with the daemon using sockets so that it does not have to run the system() call.
 This mechanism contributes to a significant performance improvement.

-8.23.2 User Defined Extension
+8.23.2 User-Defined Extension

-AIX 4.3.3's DHCP server provides a way to extend DHCP server using a user defined extension.
-The extension, also called the DHCP server API, is provided primarily for integrating DHCP server with IP management software packages.
-The DHCP server API specifies the routines, their prototypes, and the desired function of each symbol to be exported by the user defined module.
+The AIX Version 4.3.3 DHCP server provides a way to extend the DHCP server using a user-defined extension.
+The extension, also called the DHCP server API, is provided primarily for integrating the DHCP server with IP management software packages.
+The DHCP server API specifies the routines, their prototypes, and the desired function of each symbol to be exported by the user-defined module.
 The user defined routines are called by the DHCP server at appropriate times to give the IP management software packages better accounting information.

-For more information about user defined extension, see DHCP Server API in AIX Version 4.3 Communication Programming Concepts, SC23-4124.
+For more information about the user defined extension, see DHCP Server API in AIX Version 4.3 Communication Programming Concepts, SC23-4124.